maxmahlke/les-houches-small-bodies/README.md

 - Several services for SSOs:
   - `Horizons`: Compute ephemerides
   - `Identification`: List SSOs in a field of view
-  - `What's Observable?`: Lsit all SSOs visible from a location
+  - `What's Observable?`: List all SSOs visible from a location

 ## Lowell Observatory services <img src="https://img.shields.io/badge/Asteroids-red"/>